ndrewh/nsjail-shm-dos/README.md

 that a process running on the host (running `victim_thread`) is killed by the OOM-killer (verify with `sudo dmesg | grep Killed`) as a result of processes running in nsjail.

+The victim will get killed much quicker on a machine with less ram.

+32 GB RAM: ~5 seconds
+1 TB RAM: ~3-5 minutes

 Explanation
 ----